Who are the Rohingya and why are they fleeing?

 There had been hope at that time that their situation would improve, but their repression has only intensified.
 They remain left off a national list of 135 recognized ethnicities in Myanmar.

-Now, the Rohingya cannot access the same resources and services that Myanmar's predominantly Buddhist citizens can.
+Now, the Rohingya don't have access to the same resources and services that Myanmar's predominantly Buddhist citizens do.
 Despite this lack of recognition, they are not allowed to leave their settlements in Rakhine without government approval.

 Many live in Rakhine in impoverished camps, and others spend periods in internally displaced people's settlements in other states after fleeing violence.